 - a.
-Tardy- defined as unexcused late arrival to school or an unnecessary parent sign in to school.
-A parent/guardian is notified in writing when a student has been tardy 10 times in the previous 180 days.
-Chronic cases will result in the building principal collaborating with district staff to discuss continued enrollment in the School District 308 early childhood program. - b.
-Unexcused Absence from School Unexcused absences will result in parent/guardian notification.
-Chronic cases will result in the building principal collaborating with district staff to discuss continued enrollment in the School District 308 early childhood program.
+Tardy Unexcused late arrival to school.
+A parent/guardian is notified by the building principal in writing when a student has been chronically tardy to discuss intervention, support, and/or continued enrollment in the district's early childhood program. - b.
+Unexcused Absence from School Unexcused absences are absences without valid cause result in parent/guardian notification by the building principal in writing to discuss interventions, support, and/or continued enrollment in the early childhood program.

-Enrollment in any School District 308 early childhood program will be re-evaluated after 15 days of unexcused or preplanned absences.
-If re-enrollment is requested, the student's name will be placed at the bottom of the waiting list.
+Note: Enrollment in a district early childhood program will be re-evaluated after 15 days of unexcused or pre-planned absence.
+If re-enrollment is requested for a student who has been dropped from the program for attendance reasons, the student will be placed at the bottom of the waiting list.